 - Program director/clinical education coordinator evaluations

-- Letters from former students
+- Letters from previous students

-- The candidate’s curriculum vitae; and
+- The candidate’s curriculum vitae.

-- A summary statement of the candidate’s contributions as they relate to the candidate’s impact on athletic training education, written by the clinical education coordinator or program director of the athletic training program.
+- A summary statement of the candidate’s contributions as they relate to the candidate’s impact on athletic training education written by the clinical education coordinator or program director of the athletic training program.